- Instructions for Form 1099-MISC - Introductory Material

 Generally, payments to a corporation (including a limited liability company (LLC) that is treated as a C or S corporation).
-But see Reportable payments to corporations, later.
+However, see Reportable payments to corporations, later.

 Payments for merchandise, telegrams, telephone, freight, storage, and similar items.

-Payments of rent to real estate agents.
-But the real estate agent must use Form 1099-MISC to report the rent paid over to the property owner.
-See Regulations section 1.6041-1(e)(5), Example 5, and the instructions for box 1.
+Payments of rent to real estate agents or property managers.
+However, the real estate agent or property manager must use Form 1099-MISC to report the rent paid over to the property owner.
+See Regulations sections 1.6041-3(d), 1.6041-1(e)(5), Example 5, and the instructions for box 1.

 Wages paid to employees (report on Form W-2, Wage and Tax Statement).

 Business travel allowances paid to employees (may be reportable on Form W-2).

-Cost of current life insurance protection (report on Form W-2 or Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.).
+Cost of current life insurance protection (report on Form W-2 or Form 1099-R, Distributions From Retirement Plans, Insurance Contracts, etc.).

 Payments to a tax-exempt organization including tax-exempt trusts (IRAs, HSAs, Archer MSAs, and Coverdell ESAs), the United States, a state, the District of Columbia, a U.S. possession, or a foreign government.

 Payments made to or for homeowners from the HFA Hardest Hit Fund or similar state program (report on Form 1098-MA).